Friday, January 31, 2014

 Dads continues to impress me more and more.
 Last episode may have been maybe the most funny episode.
 It is a series that truly pokes fun of every and all stereotypes.
 This also includes preconceptions of social groups in society.

 Eli (Seth Green) and Warner (Giovanni Ribisi) are a perfect example of just with the fact that they are game developers and they both carry qualities of being nerdy which is what a game developer is usually labeled as but going beyond that there is actual hilarious antics going on!
-Just with last week's episode Warner acted so gay or feminine and then he is diagnosed by his doctor as having apparently very low level of testosterone which is a measure of what would make a man well a man.
+Just with last week's episode Warner acted so gay or feminine and then he is diagnosed by his doctor as having apparently a very low level of testosterone which is a measure of what would make a man well a man.
 He is given pills to increase his levels and acts like he is following his doctor's order until we see that he knows how he is like and would rather be more feminine.
 His wife Camilla (Vanessa Lachey) insists while he defiantly continues to stick by his own rules.

 Despite hearing news of how some view Dads as offensive have to say these comments are completely unfounded.
 After all this is a comedy and you can see that when you watch it.
 Another thing is that Edna is obviously a stereotypical illegal immigrant working maid but even so it is not offensive.
 The dialogue never suggests that Edna or any other character is being attacked if anything it is merely poking fun and shouldn't be taken so strongly.
 The Entertainment should be taken into account since this is what is labeled as a sitcom so the fact that some view it as offensive then they are obviously mistaken on what genre of entertainment this is.
 Comedy pure and simple.